-Disaster Aid Bill Stalled After Republican Blocks House Vote
+$19.1 Billion Disaster Aid Bill Stalled After Republican Blocks House Vote

 Texas House Republican Rep. Chip Roy blocked an attempt to pass the $19.1 billion disaster aid bill by unanimous consent, likely stalling passage of the legislation until Congress returns in June.

-The Senate approved the measure Thursday 85-8 and House Democrats hoped to rush the legislation through in a special session on Friday, skipping the regular voting process because lawmakers already left town to begin a weeklong Memorial Day recess.
-The procedural vote required the consent of every House member and Roy did not approve.
+The Senate approved the measure Thursday 85-8 and House Democrats had hoped to rush the legislation through in a special session on Friday, skipping the regular voting process because lawmakers had already left town to begin a weeklong Memorial Day recess.
+The procedural vote required the consent of every House member, and Roy did not approve.

 The Texas Republican objected to the bill because it "spends $19 billion of taxpayer money without members of Congress being present in our nation's Capitol to vote on it."
-He also said the package should include money for the Department of Homeland Security to address immigration issues a the southwest border.
+He also said the package should include money for the Department of Homeland Security to address immigration issues at the southwest border.

-Democrats expect to have enough votes to pass the legislation when Congress returns on June 3 but House Speaker Nancy Pelosi, D-Calif, called the intervention a "last-minute sabotage" of the bipartisan bill.
+Democrats expect to have enough votes to pass the legislation when Congress returns on June 3, but House Speaker Nancy Pelosi, D-Calif., called the intervention a "last-minute sabotage" of the bipartisan bill.

 "Countless American families hit by devastating natural disasters across the country will now be denied the relief they urgently need," Pelosi said in a statement.
 "Every House Republican needs to answer to the American people why they are standing in the way of urgently needed disaster relief for families struggling to heal and recover."